Croluy/DoggoReportBot/README.md

 - bot's ID;
 - ID of the log channel;
 - name of the channel this bot is linked to.<br>

+All the messages that the bot sends to users and admins are stored in "*[BotReplies.json](https://github.com/Croluy/DoggoReportBot/blob/master/BotReplies.json)*".<br>
+The JSON is organized following a Tree Structure where the roots are `functions` and `index` and each of them represents a JS file ("*[index.js](https://github.com/Croluy/DoggoReportBot/blob/master/index.js)*" and "*[functions.js](https://github.com/Croluy/DoggoReportBot/blob/master/functions.js)*").<br>
+Both roots have a list of childs named the same as that file's functions where messages are sent from the bot to anyone.
+This allows the project to be more organized.

 When you run the bot for the 1st time, it will create 2 files on your local machine:<br>
 - blacklist.json --> it saves a list of all users banned from the bot;<br>